Radiochemistry and Nuclear Chemistry

 Table of Contents

-Origin of nuclear science; Nuclei, isotopes and isotope separation; Nuclear mass and stability; Unstable nuclei and radioactive decay; Radionuclides in nature; Absorption of nuclear radiation; Radiation effects on matter; Detection and measurement techniques; Uses of radioactive tracers; Cosmic radiation and elementary particles; Nuclear structure; Energetics of nuclear reactions; Particle accelerators; Mechanics and models of nuclear reactions; Production of radionuclides; The transuranium elements; Thermonuclear reactions: the beginning and the future; Radiation biology and radiation protection; Principles of nuclear power; Nuclear power reactors; Nuclear fuel cycle; Behaviour of radionuclides in the environment; Appendices: solvent extraction, answers to exercises, isotope chart, periodic table of the elements, quantities and units, fundamental constants, energy conversion factors; Element/nuclide index; Subject index
+Origin of Nuclear Science; Nuclei, Isotopes and Isotope Separation; Nuclear Mass and Stability; Unstable Nuclei and Radioactive Decay; Radionuclides in Nature; Absorption of Nuclear Radiation; Radiation Effects on Matter; Detection and Measurement Techniques; Uses of Radioactive Tracers; Cosmic Radiation and Elementary Particles; Nuclear Structure; Energetics of Nuclear Reactions; Particle Accelerators; Mechanics and Models of Nuclear Reactions; Production of Radionuclides; The Transuranium Elements; Thermonuclear Reactions: the Beginning and the Future; Radiation Biology and Radiation Protection; Principles of Nuclear Power; Nuclear Power Reactors; Nuclear Fuel Cycle; Behavior of Radionuclides in the Environment; Appendices; Solvent Extraction Separations; Answers to Exercises; Isotope Chart; Periodic Table of the Elements; Quantities and Units; Fundamental Constants; Energy Conversion Factors; Element and Nuclide Index; Subject Index

 Details